- My Trip on the Most Luxurious Train in India

 Maharajas Express Train

 One of five luxury trains in India, the Maharajas Express offers various routes and cabin options to global guests primarily hailing from the US, the UK and Australia.
-Other luxury tourist trains in India include the Deccon Oddysey, the Golden Chariot, the Palace on Wheels and the Royal Rajasthan.
+Other luxury tourist trains in India include Deccan Oddysey, Golden Chariot, Palace on Wheels and Royal Rajasthan.

 Each Indian luxury train offers a unique experience with similar perks and service around different regions of India, but the Marahajas Express, owned and operated by the IRCTC, has the distinction of winning “The World’s Leading Luxury Train” year after year.